Madanagopal19/pds-functional-test/README.md

     Register the target cluster to control plane.

 # Result
-  Logs will be populated inside the log directory filename-<timestamp> as well as on the terminal.
+    Logs will be populated inside the log directory filename - <timestamp> as well as on the terminal.